 In the 1990s, Walter P. Unger, M.D. discovered the “Safe Donor Zone”, which consists of the back of the scalp and part of the sides of the scalp.
 This is where the most permanent, most resistant-to-hair-loss hairs can be found.
 This zone is used today in both the strip method and FUE procedures.

 Looking into the Future of the Hair Transplant

 Over the past few decades, many men and women have become success stories of hair transplant procedures.
 People are regaining not just their hair, but their self-confidence as well.
 Though our techniques—especially the FUE method—are extremely advanced when compared to where the hair transplant started, we’re certain that we’ll see even more advancements in the years to come.
 For example, scientists are researching stem cells within hair follicles to see if hair can be multiplied or cloned.
-While these advancements are years away, the effective FUE technique can help you today to achieve the luscious head of hair you’ve been dreaming of.
+While these advancements are years away, the effective FUE technique can help you today to achieve the full head of hair you thought you couldn’t get.